xuantiep/xdeb-org/content/post/run-your-own-mail-server-with-postfix-dovecot.md

 Postfix handles the sending and receiving of mail.
 Dovecot is what users, or rather their mail client of choice, connect to when they want to read the mail.

-Dovecot configuration consist mostly of making it talk with postfix and the db for user authentication.
+Dovecot configuration consist mostly of making it talk with Postfix and MariaDB for user authentication.
 Postfix will handle all authentication via Dovecot.

 ## Postfix

-A lot of the postfix configuration is identical to the Mail Relay setup, see article link above.
+A lot of the Postfix configuration is identical to the Mail Relay setup, see article link above.

-Below is an quick overview of postfix configurations specific for the mail server.
+Below is an quick overview of some Postfix configurations specific for the mail server.

+### Let Postfix in chroot jail access MariaDB sock

+On Debian Postfix is by default set up to run in a chroot environment.
+This provides a significant barrier against intrusion.

+It also creates a stumbling block since it stops Postfix from accessing files outside the chroot jail.

+By mounting `/var/run/mysqld` in `/var/spool/postfix/var/run/mysqld` we allow the postfix processes to access the MariaDB sock and all is well.

 ### Authenticate via Dovecot

 This will make Postfix authenticate users via Dovecot.
-Users mail clients will connect directly to postfix for sending mail and we need them to authenticate.
+Users mail clients will connect directly to Postfix for sending mail and we need them to authenticate.

 ~~~~
 # SASL settings